23 Things Your Mail Carrier Won’t Tell You

 Jorge Alejandro Gonzalez/Shutterstock

 Ink from those felt tips runs in the rain.

 Please dress properly when you come to the door

 A towel wrapped around you doesn’t cut it.
 And we definitely don’t want to see you in your underwear—or naked!
-Here are 24 gift cards people actually want for the holidays.
+If you’re prepping a present, send one of these 24 gift cards people actually want for the holidays.

 We serve 150 million addresses six days a week

 So we’re often in the right place at the right time.
 We pull people out of burning cars, catch burglars in the act, and call 911 to report traffic accidents, dead bodies, and more.